Glossary Home

 Public clouds are servers accessed over the internet with public cloud services offered and hosted by a cloud service provider, such as DigitalOcean’s Droplets.

-Vendor Lock-In, proprietary lock-in, or customer lock-in, is a situation where the cost of switching from one cloud vendor to another is too high, resulting in users being “stuck” with their original vendor.
+Vendor lock-in, also known as proprietary lock-in or customer lock-in, is a situation where the cost of switching from one cloud vendor to another is too high, resulting in users staying with their original vendor.

 View all Marketplace glossary content.